-According to the World Health Organization, “One in ten people worldwide fall ill from contaminated food each year across all countries”.
-Investment in safe food today will reap rewards into the future.
+According to the World Health Organization, “One in ten people worldwide fall ill from contaminated food each year across all countries.”
+Investment in safe food today will reap rewards in the future.

-These events are directly impacting economies and food security across the globe and in turn are challenging food safety systems not mature enough to deal with these challenges.
+These events directly impact economies and food security across the globe and, in turn, are challenging food safety systems not mature enough to deal with these challenges.
 Technology can help companies manage this.

-While exact numbers are not known, what is known is that food fraud contributes in excess of $30 billion in economic losses annually across the globe.
+While exact numbers are not known, what is known is that food fraud contributes more than $30 billion in economic losses annually across the globe.

-The prevention of food fraud is paramount to protect the trust of consumers and to ensure sustainable business practices.
+The prevention of food fraud is paramount to protecting the trust of consumers and ensuring sustainable business practices.
 Consumers trust that the food and beverages they consume are safe.

 The pandemic has allowed for the introduction of low or substandard ingredients and products across the supply chain, so it is vital that manufacturers have the proper governance requirements and systems in place to ensure safe food.

-Covid-19 has made it increasingly difficult for the F&B industry to allocate effective resources to “traditional” activities across their supply chain to ensure confident risk mitigation.
+Covid-19 has made it increasingly difficult for the Food & Beverage industry to allocate effective resources to “traditional” activities across their supply chain to ensure confident risk mitigation.
 There are key trends contributing to an increase in food fraud risks:

 - Disrupted supply chain management